Raphaël Pidoux

-Raphaël Pidoux (born 1967) is a contemporary French classical cellist.
+Raphaël Pidoux (1967) is a contemporary French classical cellist.

 Biography

-Raphaël Pidoux started studying the cello with his father Roland Pidoux.
+Pidoux started studying the cello with his father Roland Pidoux.
 In 1987 he won the First Prize of the Conservatoire de Paris in Philippe Muller's class.
 He perfected his skills in the University of Indiana with Janos Starker.
 As a chamber musician, he studied with Menahem Pressler and members of the Amadeus Quartet at the Hochschule für Musik und Tanz Köln.
 In 1988, he won the ARD International Music Competition in Munich as well as the third Prize of the International Johann Sebastian Bach Competition in Leipzig.

-He plays on a 1680 cello by Goffredo Cappa.
+Pidoux played on a 1680 cello by Goffredo Cappa.

 The Trio Wanderer

-Raphaël Pidoux is the cellist of the Trio Wanderer with which he has led an international career playing in the Théâtre des Champs-Élysées, the Wigmore Hall of London, the Herkulessaal of Munich, the Konzerthaus, Vienna and Konzerthaus Berlin, the Concertgebouw of Amsterdam, the Musikverein of Graz, La Scala of Milan.
+RPidoux was the cellist of the Trio Wanderer with which he has led an international career playing in the Théâtre des Champs-Élysées, the Wigmore Hall of London, the Herkulessaal of Munich, the Konzerthaus, Vienna and Konzerthaus Berlin, the Concertgebouw of Amsterdam, the Musikverein of Graz, La Scala of Milan.

 The Trio Wanderer performed at the Salzbourg, Edimbourg, Montreux, Feldkirch, Schleswig Holstein, Stresa, Osaka festivals, but also at the Festival de La Roque-d'Anthéron, in La Folle Journée of Nantes.

 The Trio Wanderer played under the direction of Yehudi Menuhin, Christopher Hogwood, Charles Dutoit and James Conlon, with the Orchestre National de France, the Orchestre Philharmonique de Radio-France, the Orchestre national d'Île-de-France, the Nice, Pays de Loire, Montpellier, Teneriffe, and La Coruna orchestras, the Deutsches Symphonie-Orchester Berlin, the Sinfonia Varsovia, the Grazer Philharmoniker Orchester, the Stockholm Chamber Orchestra, the Gürzenich Orchestra Cologne, and also along Wolfgang Holzmair, François Leleux, Paul Meyer, Pascal Moraguès, Antoine Tamestit, and others.

 The Trio Wanderer won three Victoires de la musique classique in 1997, 2000 and 2009.

 Chamber music

-Chamber music is an important part of his career.
-He plays alone or in the company of Christophe Coin and the Ensemble baroque de Limoges, Emmanuel Pahud, Raphaël Oleg, the Manfred, Modigliani, Mosaïques quartets, the orchestra Les Siècles led by François-Xavier Roth.
+Chamber music was an important part of Pidoux's career.
+He played alone or in the company of Christophe Coin and the Ensemble baroque de Limoges, Emmanuel Pahud, Raphaël Oleg, the Manfred, Modigliani, Mosaïques quartets, the orchestra Les Siècles led by François-Xavier Roth.

 In 2008, Pidoux was one of the co-founders of Les Violoncelles français octet with Emmanuelle Bertrand, Éric-Maria Couturier, Emmanuel Gaugué, Xavier Phillips, Roland Pidoux, Nadine Pierre and François Salque.